- 2025-04-18

 Early Adopters

-Several EU jurisdictions have taken a proactive approach to implementing MiCA, providing crypto-asset businesses with early clarity on authorization, supervision, and compliance requirements for crypto exchanges and token issuers.
-This head start has helped them cultivate local digital asset ecosystems more rapidly than their counterparts.
-Below are five prime examples of Member States that moved early and decisively.
+Several EU jurisdictions took a proactive approach to implementing MiCA, providing crypto-asset businesses with early clarity on authorization, supervision, and compliance requirements for crypto exchanges and token issuers.
+This head start has allowed them to cultivate local digital asset ecosystems more rapidly than their counterparts.
+Below are six prime examples of Member States that moved early and proactively:

 Germany